daymunc/daymunc_website/content/committees/UNEA.md

 II.
 The Situation in Syria

-Committee Documents: Background Guide for DAYMUNC is available [here](https://files.acrobat.com/a/preview/abf7e61b-0e22-446d-bb3b-9e26a76b9baf "UNEA Background Guide").
+Background Guide will be available Sunday, November 17, 2019.

 ### Staff: